datagrok-ai/public/help/transform/functions/math-functions.md

 ## <a name="rnd"></a>Rnd(`limit`)

 Returns a random integer number within the range from 0, inclusive, to `n`, exclusive.
+The absolute value is taken if the number is negative.

 ```javascript
 Rnd(2)    // Randomly returns 0 or 1